Yusuffrih/Simons-Piano-Game/README.md

 * [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) - One of the Chrome Dev Tools which was used to assess the level of accessibility, performance and correctness that was provided by the site.
 * [JS Fiddle](https://jsfiddle.net/) - An online playground IDE used to test and trial Javascript code with HTML and CSS
 * [Youtube](https://www.youtube.com/) - Youtube videos are a great way to learn how to do different things if stuck on a particular piece of code
+* [Favicon](https://favicon.io/) - An online tool that generates the icon that is found in the tab bar at the top of the page beside the title of the page.

 ## Testing